A little research on auto dialers turns up a wealth of products. From a power dialer to a predictive to progressive to preview… and the rest.

 Ok, a little more detail.
 A power dialer registers when an agent has ended a call, and immediately calls the next number on your list.
 If the recipient answers, the dialer bridges the call to the agent.
 If there is no answer, the dialer moves on to the next number.

 This is the simplest approach to automated dialing you can take.
 There’s no fancy predictive algorithm, or really any intelligence at all.
-The benefit for the call center is simple too: the agent doesn’t need to spend any time manually dialling.
+The benefit for the call center is simple too: the agent doesn’t need to spend any time manually dialing.
 (Although simple, that is quite a big benefit.)

 Power dialer – strengths and weaknesses